tqheel/teqbot/README.md

 To run locally, first run "npm install" from the root of the project.
 Then:
 - Switch to the server directory
 - Run "node server"
-- Open a new terminal session and switch to the client folder
+- Open a new terminal session
-- Run "node client"
+- Run "node teqbot"
-- The bot should respond with a list of available commands
+- Enter a command as prompted

 Commands currently available as of 3/6/2015:
 - hello